angular logo

 export class MobileNavBarButtonsComponent {

-isAuthenticated$ = this.authService.isAuthenticated$
+isAuthenticated$ = this.auth.isAuthenticated$

 }